corelight/zeek2es/Readme.md

                         A lambda function file, when eval'd will filter your output JSON dict. (default: empty string) -y OUTPUTFIELDS, --outputfields OUTPUTFIELDS
                         A comma delimited list of fields to keep for the output.
+Must include ts. (default: empty string) -d DATASTREAM, --datastream DATASTREAM
+                        Instead of an index, use a data stream that will rollover at this many GB.
+Recommended is 50. (default: 0 - disabled)
-Must include ts. (default: empty string) -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
+  -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
 Takes longer, but worth it.
-  -d, --datastream      Instead of an index, use a data stream.
   -j, --jsonlogs        Assume input logs are JSON.
   -r, --origtime        Keep the numerical time format, not milliseconds as ES needs.
   -t, --timestamp       Keep the time in timestamp format.